-- Bottle of sunscreen;
+- Bottle of sunscreen:

 - Change of clothes;

 - A hat:

 - A pair of running shoes;

 - A water bottle.

-Since our specialized camps require movement, we ask you to please bring what your child will need to be comfortable during the workshops.
+We ask you to please bring what your child will need to be comfortable during the day.
 The children will also have outside time so we ask you to bring all the necessary clothing for your child to be comfortable according to the weather conditions.

 It is clearly easier to find items that have been labeled with the children's name.
-Please ensure you label all of your child's items prior to the summer camp's start date.
+Please ensure you label all of your child's items prior to the camp's start date.
 We cannot be held responsible for any lost, stolen or damaged articles during our summer camps.